 The Ring-necked Pheasant’s nest is a rudimentary affair—unlined or sparsely lined with vegetation taken from beside the nest depression.
 Females gather grasses, leaves, weed stalks, fine twigs, corn husks, and/or a few feathers from their own breast with which to line the nest.
 The average nest bowl is about 7 inches across and 2.8 inches deep.

 Male Ring-necked Pheasants establish breeding territories in early spring.
 A male maintains sovereignty over his acreage by crowing and calling; he approaches intruders with head and tail erect, and may tear up grass that he then tosses.
 Competitors sometimes resort to physical combat.
 After a series of escalating threat displays, fighting cocks flutter upward, breast to breast, and bite at each other’s wattles.
 They may take turns leaping at each other with bill, claws, and spurs deployed.
 Usually the challenger runs away before long, and these fights are rarely fatal.
 Females assemble in breeding groups focused on a single male and his territory.
 The cock courts the hen with a variety of displays—strutting or running; spreading his tail and the wing closest to her while erecting the red wattles around his eyes and the feather-tufts behind his ears.
 He also “tidbits”—poses with head low while calling her to a morsel of food.
 A female may flee at first, leading the male on a chase punctuated by courtship displays.
 Males guard their groups of females from the advances of other males.
 Like many birds, Ring-necked Pheasants take frequent dust baths, raking their bills and scratching at the ground, shaking their wings to sweep dust and sand into their feathers, lying on their sides and rubbing their heads.
 Dust-bathing probably removes oil, dirt, parasites, dead skin cells, old feathers, and the sheaths of new feathers.Back to top

-Ring-necked Pheasants are common within their range, although their numbers seem to have declined slightly since a peak in the mid-twentieth century.
-The North American Breeding Bird Survey estimates that populations in eastern and western North America have declined, but numbers in the center of the continent have risen.
-Partners in Flight estimates the global breeding population at about 50 million, with about 30 percent of them in North America (29 percent in the U.S., 1 percent in Canada).
-They score an 8 out of 20 on the Continental Concern Score, and they are not on the 2012 Watch List.
-Ring-necked Pheasants are a popular game bird, and in some places game managers stock pheasants on land.
+Ring-necked Pheasants are common within their range, although their numbers have declined since a peak in the mid-twentieth century.
+The North American Breeding Bird Survey noted that despite increases in some areas, overall there was been a population decline of about 32% between 1966 and 2014.
+Partners in Flight estimates the global breeding population at about 50 million, with about 30% of them in North America (29% in the U.S., 1% in Canada).
+The species scores an 8 out of 20 on the Continental Concern Score.
+Ring-necked Pheasants is not on the 2014 State of the Birds Watch List.
+These pheasants are popular game birds, and in some places game managers stock pheasants on land.
 Hunters kill large numbers of male pheasants—sometimes several million in a single season—but the overall effect of hunting is probably not great, owing in part to the tendency for many female pheasants to mate with a single male.
 Auto accidents kill huge numbers of pheasants, and farm machinery also poses a threat.
 Contemporary farming practices have degraded most prime pheasant habitats in the U.S.—by replacing small, diversified farms with large monocultures; eliminating edge habitat; draining wetlands; burning, spraying weeds, and mowing roadsides; applying chemical fertilizers and herbicides; overgrazing; and moving up hay-mowing dates, which can destroy late nests.
 Management strategies include providing nesting cover, reducing nest losses, and providing adequate winter cover.
 The Conservation Reserve Program, funded by the Farm Bill, has helped conserve and restore habitat for Ring-necked Pheasants.Back to top